-The rates of sexually transmitted infections (STIs) has increased in the past five years, notably
+The rates of sexually transmitted infections (STIs) have increased in the past five years, notably

 - Human immunodeficiency virus (HIV)